-Porsche AG partnered with Airbus and Air France (AF) and Charles de Gaulle International Airport (CDG) to set a new Guinness world record.
+Porsche AG which VW group owns partnered with Airbus and Air France (AF) and Charles de Gaulle International Airport (CDG) to set a new Guinness world record.

 Third times’ the charm as Korean Air Lines (KE) replaces its daily flight from its hub at Seoul’s Incheon Airport (ICN) to London Heathrow Airport (LHR) on board a Boeing 777-300ER to an Airbus A380-800 in 2016.

 Back in August 2015, Experience The Skies reported that Emirates would run all Airbus A380 service between London and Dubai starting on January 1, 2016 (News).
 The airline has new plans to expand the market with a new daily flight to be launched in early Spring.
 Read More »Emirates Adds Capacity With Ninth Daily Airbus A380 London Flight

 Air France announced it would start Airbus A380 service from Paris to Mexico City in July 2015 (News – August 29, 2015).
 The airline faced challenges while working with local airport authority in preparation to become the world’s first to commence double decker operations on January 12, 2016.

 We reported that Emirates just started Airbus A380 service to Copenhagen on board a new 615 seat two class configuration (News – December 1, 2015).
 Experience The Skies reviewed the Middle East airlines’ existing A380 operations and determine ten markets that can benefit from using this type of aircraft.